22 Weeks Pregnant

 Bigger feet

 Believe it or not, feet can grow during pregnancy.
-Feet have 26 bones and 33 joints, and since relaxin loosens all the joints, your feet may spread.
+Feet have 26 bones and 33 joints, and since the hormone relaxin loosens all the joints, your feet may spread.
 And extra weight also flattens out the foot.
 Sturdy footwear may help hold off some spread by giving your arches plenty of support during these tough months when they can use it.
 And try going up half a size in order to help your feet get comfy.

 22 Weeks Pregnant Symptoms Not to Ignore

 If you experience any bleeding with your cramps, contact your doctor.
-Similarly, you’ll want to be wary of persistent pelvic heaviness especially if it’s accompanied by bloody, mucousy or watery discharge.
-“This could be a sign of the cervix opening too soon—called cervical insufficiency,” says Dr. Demosthenes.
+Similarly, you’ll want to be wary of persistent pelvic heaviness, especially if it’s accompanied by bloody, mucousy or watery discharge.
+“This could be a sign of the cervix opening too soon, called cervical insufficiency,” says Dr. Demosthenes.

 Pregnancy Symptoms Coming Up In Week 23: